K1HT999/KThompsonCCRData/research_report.md

 ΔSurprise = composite_surprise[t] - composite_surprise[t-1]
 ```

-The ROC calculation is grouped by calendar year, so the first print of a new season is not compared with the previous year.
+The ΔSurprise calculation is grouped by calendar year, so the first print of a new season is not compared with the previous year.

 ## Futures Rolling And Execution